DumbNoxx/MailVault/README.md

 ```

 ## Contributing
-We welcome contributions to MailVaultAPI!
+We welcome contributions to MailVault!

 Whether you're fixing bugs, adding new feactures, or improving documentation, your help is greatly appreciated.
 Here's how you can get started.